Y2K (2024 film): Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 49 out of 100, based on 29 critics, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "C–" on an A+ to F scale, while those surveyed by PostTrak gave it a 65% overall positive score, with 50% saying they would definitely recommend it.

 Clint Worthington of RogerEbert.com gave the film one-and-a-half out of four stars, unfavorably comparing it to Brigsby Bear and concluding, "Y2K doesn't want to break stuff; it wants to dig it out of the trash and pine nostalgically for it.
 That's just not as interesting."
 Varietys Owen Gleiberman wrote, "Y2K turns out to be an attack-of-the-machines movie.
 Yet it's still very much a period-piece high-school comedy.
 So how well do the two go together?
 In my book, not very well... the last hour of it, the cheeky dystopian alien-tech horror farce, simply isn't very good."

 Adrian Horton of The Guardian gave the film three out of five stars, calling it "a promising if wildly uneven debut that banks heavily, often successfully, on Mooney's penchant for late 90s nostalgia."
 Bloody Disgustings Meagan Navarro gave it a score of four out of five, writing, "While some of its meaner horror impulses get largely forgotten by the end, it's tough to mind at all thanks to the nonstop, playful tone, killer soundtrack, wacky murder bots, and talent in front of and behind the camera that ensure a party worth rewinding the clock for."